schaars/simple-web-server/README.md

 -------------------

 The Rust implementation is located in the *rust/* directory.
+It has been successfully compiled and used with version 0.5 of the language:
+    $ rustc --version
+    rustc 0.5
+    host: x86_64-unknown-linux-gnu

 The source code is organized in the following files:

 * parse_arguments.rs: a simple test on how to get and parse the command line arguments.